simbo1905/root-objects/README.md

 awesome as you can put your test code into the same package to be able to setup and verify fine grained unit test code whilst only exposing a minimal public API to code outside of the package.
-The unit tests in this sample code demonstrate the approach.
+The unit tests in this sample code demonstrate this approach.

 The optimal package layout for DDD is one where the compiler enforces boundaries that separate concepts within the business domain.
+Package private by default and a minimal public API is a great tool to achieve this.

 ### See Also